 Open to Canadian Citizens and Permanent Residents of Canada only

-Your overall purpose as the Organizational Development & Strengthening Advisor, would be to support and strengthen the work of ANDI regarding value chains in Honduras.
-This will be done by developing approaches and mechanisms to improve management capacity and supporting them in researching and applying for new project opportunities as well as the development of value chains.
-In your role, you will also collaborate with stakeholders to create value chains that result in more equitable benefits for everyone, including women and youth.
+With ANDI, you'll get a chance to support and strengthen the work of ANDI regarding value chains throughout Honduras.
+You'll use new approaches and mechanisms to improve their management capacity and supporting them in researching and applying for new project opportunities as well as the development of value chains in the sector.
+In addition, you'll also collaborate with stakeholders to create value chains that result in more equitable benefits for everyone, including women and youth.

 As a volunteer, you will:

-- Contribute to the promotion and coordination of the development of value chains and links to building inclusive business efficiency and quality in the given value chain
+- Contribute to the promotion and development of value chains and links to building efficiency and quality.

-- Collaborate with stakeholders through training on the subject of value chains in order to build a strong interest in establishing a more profitable chain and equitable sharing of benefits, including women and youths
+- Collaborate with stakeholders through training on value chains in order to build a strong interest in establishing a more profitable sector and equitable sharing of benefits, including the participation of women and youth.

-- Contribute to the coordination of the volunteer program that Cuso International Honduras is and/or plan to develop with ANDI (our partner)
+- Contribute to the improvement of the volunteer program between Cuso International Honduras and ANDI.

-- Support other Cuso International partners with regards to value chains as well as other activities assigned
+- Support other Cuso International partners focused on value chains as well as other activities assigned.

 Essential Academic Qualifications:

 Essential Professional Background:

-- Experience in project management, proposal writing, project and work planning, monitoring & evaluation and reporting.
+- Experience in project management, proposal writing, project planning, and/or monitoring & evaluation.